Growth Equity, A Blend Between Private Equity and Venture Capital

 Distinguishing Growth Equity from Traditional Private Equity

 As a result of differences in the investment stake, investors often have more limited control over a given company compared to investors in private equity buyout deals.
 Since they are making minority investments, the growth equity firm is usually only granted one board seat and limited influence over founder management.
-Such firms are particularly focused on robust management teams since the companies they invest in are going through significant phases of growth and scalability.
+Such firms focus on robust management teams since the companies they invest in are going through significant phases of growth and scalability.

 Growth Equity Investing: Investors and Recent Trends